oSharpey/cyber-obsidian/year-2/ISS/Lecture-1.md

 - Etc…

 ### Example 1 - Eavesdropping
-- Unautherized parties intercepting messages
+- Unauthorised parties intercepting messages
 - Compromises confidentiality

-### Example 2 - Message Altertion
+### Example 2 - Message Alteration
 - Tampering with data during transmission
+- Compromises Integrity

+### Example 3 - Impersonation
+- Pretending to be someone else to gain trust
+- Compromises authenticity

+## CIA Triad
+- **Confidentiality**
+	- Ensuring data remains confidential and only accessible to authorised parties
+- **Integrity**
+	- Maintaining the accuracy and trustworthiness of data, protecting from unauthorised alterations
--
+- **Availability**
+	- Ensuring that data and resources are available and accessible when needed